Who am I? What is life? Author Haruki Murakami to the rescue

 The company will take questions from Jan 15 to 31, and Murakami's responses will run until the end of March on a special page called "Murakami's Place" on the company's website.

-His most recent novel,"Colourless Tsukuru Tazaki and His Years of Pilgrimage", was an instant bestseller that had Japanese fans queuing to buy it at a midnight release in 2013.
+His most recent novel,"Colorless Tsukuru Tazaki and His Years of Pilgrimage", was an instant bestseller that had Japanese fans queueing to buy it at a midnight release in 2013.

 Murakami is known to be a passionate runner, fan of cats and devout supporter of Tokyo's Yakult Swallows, a perennially cellar-dwelling baseball team, and questions are likely to touch on these topics as well as literature, the spokeswoman said.